mprzodala/eventrix/getting-started.md

   );
 }
 ```
-This example showed us situation when we showing loader when users are loading and removing loader when users will loaded success.
+This example showed us two situations:
+- displaying loader when users list is loading
+- removing loader when users list is loaded successfully.

-Sometime we need emit some events from components for this purpose Eventrix has `useEmit` hook that give you access to `eventrix.emit` method.
+Sometimes we need to emit some events from components.
+For this purpose Eventrix has `useEmit` hook that gives you access to `eventrix.emit` method.
 ```jsx
 import React from 'react';
 import Loader from './Loader';